 This is a story of one person’s unlikely success within the context of scores of embarrassing failures.
 Was my eventual success primarily a result of talent, luck, hard work, or an accidental just-right balance of each?
 All I know for sure is that I pursued a conscious strategy of managing my opportunities in a way that would make it easier for luck to find me.

 Similar to the 10 things I took away from reading The Everything Store, here are 10 things I took away ‘from the Adams book.’

 1. Do Creative Work First

-In the morning he is a creator, in the afternoon he’s a copier.
+In the morning, he is a creator, in the afternoon he’s a copier.
 Mindless tasks go later in the day.
-This is the single biggest change you can make in order to improve your odds of success.
+This is the single biggest change you can make to improve your odds of success.